 Ich bin glücklich, denn ich wohne in Wien.
 I am happy, because I live in Vienna.

 See?
 There are no exceptions!
 That’s what the Nebensatz starters do.
 They want you to move the verb to the end.
 Now it’s up to you!
-Remember them and practise their usage as much as possible, to really make it a habit to put your verb in last position.
+Remember them and practice their usage as much as possible, to really make it a habit to put your verb in the last position.

 So far we have discussed Hauptsatz and Nebensatz starters.
 Do you remember how those two are different in terms of verb position?
 We hope so.
 If not, take a cold shower before you continue to read.
 Finally, the last category are the linking adverbs.
 They account for the largest category of the three types of linkers:

 erstens, zweitens, drittens, allerdings, also, andererseits, anschließend, außerdem, dadurch, dafür, dagegen, damit, danach, dann, darauf, darum, davor, dazu, deshalb, deswegen, einerseits, folglich, inzwischen, jedoch, schließlich, seit(dem), später, trotzdem, vorher,..

 Here you are returning to the basics.
 The verb is in the second position.
 Life can be so simple sometimes.

 Darum ist Deutsch gar nicht so schwer, wie manche glauben.
 This is why German is not as hard, as some believe.